Arhitector/Arhitector/README.md

 ## Hi there 👋

 Welcome to my page!
-- 📍  I'm Nick, Front-end/Fullstack developer.
+- 📍  I'm Mike, software engineer.
-- 💻 15+ Years Experience in Front-end Development
+- 💻 18+ Years Experience in Front-end Development

 ### 🤝 Connect with me: